 We worked with the delivery-focused IT consultancy BJSS, for over six years.
-In that time the British-based firm more than doubled in size, opened a US office and went on to win multiple awards for its work in major verticals such as the public sector and financial services.
+In that time the British-based firm more than doubled in size, opened a US office and won multiple awards for its work in the public sector and financial services.

-Initally we helped with early days PR and then went on to solely focus on creating and maintaining great relationships with top technology analysts who covered application development / delivery and application lifecycle management.
+Initially we helped with early days PR and then went on to devlop and maintain an analyst relations programme covering application development / delivery and application lifecycle management.

 David Clark, Head of Corporate Communications, BJSS: “Over the years, Eria has guided and supported us as we started to develop meaningful relationships with some of the industry’s top influencers.
 This investment has generated both credibility and interest, and continues to be an essential element of our marketing and growth strategy.”